SemiCharmTag: a tool for Semileptonic Charm tagging: SemiCharmTag algorithm

 Regarding the background simulations, only the charm species listed in Tab.~\ref{tab:charm_parents_table} are taken into account for charm hadrons produced at the PV and charm from beauty decays.
 The simulation requires that the $c\bar{c}$ and $b\bar{b}$ pairs decay into a muon in the LHCb acceptance.

 Signal and background samples are divided into independent training and testing subsamples with a 70/30 training-to-testing ratio.
 The full charm background sample contains 57000 candidates, the full beauty background sample contains 25000 candidates and the signal sample 550000 candidates.
-To compensate for this sample-size imbalance and prevent the XGBoost classifier from being dominated by the signal sample during training, a class weight is applied to equalise the contributions of signal and background to the loss function.
+To compensate for this sample-size imbalance and prevent the XGBoost classifier from being dominated by the signal sample during training, a class weight $w_c = N_{\rm{total}}/({N_c \cdot N_{\rm{classes}}})$ is applied during training, with ${N_{\rm{total}}}$ the total number of training events, $N_c$ the number of events in a given class and $N_{\rm{classes}}$ the number of classes.
+This class weight allows to equalise the contributions of each class to the loss function.
 The BDT is trained using the input variables on the preselected simulation samples with 300 estimators, a learning rate of 0.1 and a maximum tree depth of 5.
 The distributions of the discriminative variables used for training are shown in Fig.~\ref{fig:discriminant_variables_fig} for the three sample categories.